GuntherRademacher/rex-parser-generator/docs/installation-and-setup.md

 There is no binary distribution of REx, it must be built from source.
 This project includes C++ source code with build scripts for Linux, macOS, and Windows, as well as a Java Gradle project containing tests.

 If you’d like to try REx without building it, you can run it directly on this website: [https://www.bottlecaps.de/rex/](https://www.bottlecaps.de/rex/).
-Please note that the site is currently accessible only via IPv6.

 ## Prerequisites